chronicleworks/chronicle-examples/README.md

 ### Note

-If you update the example domain, you currently need to stop this running image to re-run `run-standalone-chronicle` as it backgrounds on CTRL-C
+If you update an example domain, you currently need to stop this running image to re-run `run-standalone-chronicle` as it backgrounds on CTRL-C

 ## GraphQL playground